HMS-CardiacMR/CRISPFlow/README.md

 <br><br><br>

+# CRISPFlow

-# Accelerated Phase Contrast MRI with Use of Resolution Enhancement Generative Adversarial Neural Network
+## Accelerated Phase Contrast MRI with Use of Resolution Enhancement Generative Adversarial Neural Network

-## About
+The complex-difference reconstruction for inline super-resolution of phase-contrast flow (CRISPFlow) model was developed to accelerate phase contrast imaging.
+The model was built on two modified enhanced super-resolution generative adversarial neural networks (ESRGAN).
+The trained weights for each of the networks can be downloaded through the [Harvard Dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/SLNTKB).
 <p align="center">
     <img src='imgs/inline_reconstruction.png' width=840>
     <br>